Guide

 Invoice factoring pros and cons

-Loss of control: The factoring company handles all customer collections, which can affect your client relationships.
+• Loss of collection control: The factoring company handles customer collections directly, which can affect your customer relationships

-Recourse risk: With recourse factoring, you must buy back any invoices the company can't collect.
-To manage this, some agreements require the seller to maintain deposits in a restricted cash account to cover potential obligations on uncollected invoices.
+• Recourse risk: With recourse factoring, you must buy back any invoices the company can't collect, sometimes requiring a restricted cash deposit

 Choosing a factoring company

-- Contract flexibility: What are the terms for contract length, cancellation fees, and repayment schedules?
+• Contract flexibility: What are the terms for contract length, minimum volumes, and cancellation?

-- Customer service quality: Do they provide responsive support when you need help?
+• Customer service: Do they provide responsive support and clear communication?

 FAQs on invoice factoring